 Founded in 1993 and renamed in 2019, Under The Willows Early Learning has been providing a quality early childhood experience for children and their families for over two decades.

-Welcoming children from six weeks of age until their early elementary years; we believe that family and community are an integral part of a child's early learning years.
+Welcoming children from 18 months of age until their early elementary years; we believe that family and community are an integral part of a child's early learning years.
 We strive to involve them in the capacity that best suites each family.

 We have created a place for children to develop those first crucial bonds and foster friendships, in a community where they are celebrated for their individuality and unique talents.
 Ours is a distinctive, innovative, and special space, created to put childhood back into the lives of area children.

 To ensure a safe, high quality environment we are licensed by the State of Wisconsin, and have voluntarily achieved Accreditation; first by the National Association for the Education of Young Children, followed by the Satellite division of Reach Dane.

 Children are innovative and active participants in their growth and development; learning best through the work of play.
 From language and literacy development, to social skills and creative expression, the children at Under The Willows Early Learning are constantly being exposed to new activities and environments in which to thrive.
 We build on the strengths and interests of each child to help build a solid foundation where they can continue to develop, grow, and learn.